andris9/PhoneNumber.js-for-the-Web/README.md

   * **grunt clean** - removes the generated .js file
   * **grunt test** - downloads libphonenumber.xml and prints converted JavaScript to console

+If you want to update *PhoneNumberMetadata.js*, just run

+    grunt

 ## Usage

 Include the following files in your project